vpelss/Emogics_Tarot_Script_WP/README.md

 ## FAQs

-Why am I not seeing your images on the Wordpress edit page?
+Why am I not seeing card images on the Wordpress edit pages?

-To distribute the plugin to multiple sites this is required.
-When you add images from your site, you will see them in your edit page.
+Shortcodes do not work in the page editor.
+Images you add without shortcodes will show in the edit page.

-Note: the images where the selected cards will show will always be blank.
+Note: the images locations where the delt cards will show will always be blank.
 In the edit screen a card has not been selected yet.
+If you set card images with a width and a height (I do not as I want my pages to be scalable), and set a border on the image, you can visually see the outline where the card is.
+But I recommend against this.

 How do I change your awful css choices?